Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

 \subsubsection{Lexical diversity}

 Lexical diversity indicates how the wording differs within annotated concepts and how obvious or hard is the task of resolving such mentions.
-We evaluate lexical diversity with three metrics: (1) CoNLL F1 score of a primitive same-head-lemma baseline \cite{cybulska-vossen-2014-using, pradhan-etal-2012-conll} and (2) a number of different head-lemmas in coreference chains \cite{Eirew2021}, (3) a new metric for lexical diversity that accounts for more within-chain phrase variations than a number of unique lemmas.
-To ensure a more fair comparison of the datasets, we calculate all metrics for lexical diversity on the annotated chains that exclude singletons. \Cref{tab:comp} summarizes all metrics and presents general statistics of the datasets, e.g., a number of annotated mentions and coreference chains.
+We evaluate lexical diversity with three metrics: (1) CoNLL F1 score of a primitive same-head-lemma baseline \cite{cybulska-vossen-2014-using,pradhan-etal-2012-conll} and (2) the number of different head-lemmas in coreference chains \cite{Eirew2021}, (3) a new metric for lexical diversity that accounts for more within-chain phrase variations than a number of unique lemmas. \newcite{Cattan2021a} revealed that the performance of CDCR models using the original version of ECB+ with singletons facilitated higher CoNLL F1 score, thus, making CDCR task look easier than it is.
+To adhere to this strategy of fair results, we calculate all metrics for lexical diversity on the annotated chains that exclude singletons. \Cref{tab:comp} summarizes all metrics and presents general statistics of the datasets, e.g., a number of annotated mentions and coreference chains.